Hw-chen/jupyterfeappv/README.md

 docker run -p 8888:8888 imageName

-In Jupyter, frirst run server.py in a new terminal
+In Jupyter, first run server.py in a new terminal

 When using notebook, import client to use methods